 Like many of you, fudge is a holiday tradition at our house.
 This creamy peanut butter fudge is a must make.
 Hands down.
 For years, I made simple peanut butter fudge with no complaints.
 Just to switch things up a little, and add a little salty to our sweet, I started adding sea salted peanuts to the top.
 We loved it, and now I never make it without them.
 It’s extremely difficult for me pass up an opportunity to drizzle anything with chocolate, and this fudge is no exception.
 This recipe works perfectly when enjoyed as a basic peanut butter fudge, or topped with all of the extras.
 Either way, you can’t lose.

-Other Fudge Recipes to Try
+More Homemade Fudge Recipes to Make

 Fudge should be a part of your handheld desserts menu year-round.
 For more inspiration you may like to try these recipes, too.

 - Brown Sugar Walnut Fudge is rich and buttery in flavor.

 - No campfire S’mores Fudge is topped with toasted mini marshmallows.

 - Easy Chocolate Mint Fudge has a two tone color that makes it so pretty.

-- Peanut Butter Candy from Mom on Timeout
+- Peanut Butter Candy from Mom on Timeout.

 Thanks for visiting come back soon!